guisehn/guisehn.com/_posts/2019-08-23-access-sequelize-transaction-model-validator.md

 })
 ```

 In the example above, we're not passing any transaction option to the `getCustomer` and `getProduct` method calls.
-If you save a `Purchase` instance using a [transaction](https://sequelize.org/master/manual/transactions.html), these validation queries will end up running outside of your transaction connection and will most likely cause [isolation issues](https://en.wikipedia.org/wiki/Isolation_(database_systems)).
+If we save a `Purchase` instance using a [transaction](https://sequelize.org/master/manual/transactions.html), these validation queries will end up running outside of your transaction connection and will most likely cause [isolation issues](https://en.wikipedia.org/wiki/Isolation_(database_systems)).

 Take this example, where first we create the customer and then make a purchase inside a transaction: